Astrofriend's homepage

 EQ6 Mount, Hang up the telescope and calibrating parking point

 I can feel that there are not only the play in worm gears that cause problems.
 When grabbing the telescope and bend it I feel it flexes in RA direction.
-After some investigating I found part of the flex in the top dovetail sadle.
+After some investigating I found part of the flex in the top dovetail saddle.
 I have had problem with this before, have to after tighten the three Allen screws, very hard without braking them apart.

 I also found the the dovetail rail flex a bit in the upper screw mount.
 Tighten the upper screw in photo above hard.